squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 {{{
-ip rule add fwmark 1 lookup 100 ip route add local 0.0.0.0/0 dev lo table 100
+ip rule add fwmark 1 lookup 100 ip -f inet route add local 0.0.0.0/0 dev lo table 100 ip -f inet route add local 0.0.0.0/0 dev eth0 table 100 }}}
-}}}
- . /!\ Systems with strict localhost interface security boundaries require each interface to have a "table 100" entry for looking up packets via that device .
+ . /!\ Systems with strict localhost interface security boundaries require each interface to have a "table 100" entry for looking up packets via that device . '''lo''' and '''eth0''' are shown above, change to match your TPROXY interface(s).

 On each boot startup set: